 Leadership (Category 1), Strategic Planning (Category 2), and Customer Focus (Category 3) represent the leadership triad.
-These Categories are placed together to emphasise the importance of a leadership focus on strategy and customers.
-Senior leaders set your organisational direction and seek future opportunities for your organisation.
+These Categories are placed together to emphasize the importance of a leadership focus on strategy and customers.
+Senior leaders set your organizational direction and seek future opportunities for your organization.

 Workforce Focus (Category 5), Process Management (Category 6), and Results (Category 7) represent the results triad.
-Your organisation's workforce and key processes accomplish the work of the organisation that yields your overall performance results.
+Your organization's workforce and key processes accomplish the work of the organization that yields your overall performance results.

-All actions point toward Results - a composite of product and service, customer, market and financial, and internal operational performance results, including workforce, leadership, governance, and social responsibility results.
+All actions point toward Results-a composite of product, customer, market and financial, and internal operational performance results, including workforce, leadership, governance, and societal responsibility results.

-The horizontal arrow in the centre of the framework links the leadership triad to the results triad, a linkage critical to organisational success.
+The horizontal arrow in the center of the framework links the leadership triad to the results triad, a linkage critical to organizational success.
 Furthermore, the arrow indicates the central relationship between Leadership (Category 1) and Results (Category 7).
 The two-headed arrows indicate the importance of feedback in an effective performance management system.